What is a Studio / Efficiency / Bachelor Apartment?

 Studio apartments are occasionally outfitted without a full (or even mini) kitchen, and will have what is called a kitchenette.
 A small two burner stove top, with a small refrigerator (often dorm room size), and sink, may be all you have.
 Newer versions often include a microwave, or microwave/convection combo.
 If you're someone who eats out a lot (like many New Yorkers, for example, where the number of restaurants in all price ranges is staggering), then this may be a good option for you.

 Rarely seen today (but sometimes found in older buildings), is what is called a pullman kitchen.
 It's essentially a kitchenette, but it's hidden behind bi-fold closet doors.
-Out of site, out of mind!
+Out of sight, out of mind!

 Back to Guide